Digimon Frontier: Lost Island inhabitants

+An army of rabbit-themed Digimon that make up Grizzlymon's army.

 Production

 Toei Animation announced the production of a fourth Digimon series in February 2002 and was set to start in April, after Tamers.
 Digimon Frontier was conceived by Fuji TV's Go Haruna, Yomiko Advertising's Kyōtarō Kimura, and Hiromi Seki.
 The series was directed by Yukio Kaizawa, who had previously worked on some Bikkuriman shows and certain One Piece episodes.
 It was chiefly written by Sukehiro Tomita, while character designs were done by Katsuyoshi Nakatsuru.

 Digimon Frontier aired in Japan on Fuji TV from April 7, 2002, to March 30, 2003.
 The show's opening theme song is "Fire!!" by Kōji Wada, which peaked at #75 on the Oricon Weekly Singles Chart.
 The ending theme songs are "Innocent (Mujaki na Mama de)" (イノセント〜無邪気なままで〜, Inosento ~Mujaki na Mama de~) by Wada for the first half and "An Endless Tale" by Wada and AiM for the second half.
 The insert songs featured in the show are "With the Will" by Kōji Wada, which served as the Spirit Evolution theme, and "The Last Element" by Ayumi Miyazaki, which was the theme song for Unified Spirit Evolution.

 Certain scenes involving sexuality were censored for the North American release.

-An English-language version, produced by Sensation Animation and recorded by Studiopolis, aired in North America as the final season of Digimon: Digital Monsters.
+An English-language version, produced by Sensation Animation, aired in North America as the final season of Digimon: Digital Monsters.
 It aired on UPN's Disney's Animation Weekdays block and Canada's YTV between September 9, 2002, and July 14, 2003.
 Frontier was part of a package deal with Digimon Tamers from when Disney had acquired the rights from Saban Entertainment.
 UPN aired the show until late August 2003, when they severed their ties to Disney.
 As with previous "seasons", the English version of Frontier featured an original soundtrack and sound effects, character name changes, and content edits pertaining to scenes deemed too inappropriate for young audiences.
 The theme song of the English version was produced by Chris Horvath.
 In addition to the theme song, the show also featured music by Deddy Tzur and Inon Zur.